 We train extensively at Most Fun Gym (MFG), operated by Malaysian motorcycle legend, “Foreman” Oh Kah Beng.

 20km outside Chiang Mai under the blazing sun, I started to feel groggy.
-I knew I should’ve avoided the heavy lunch, but how could one possibly resist authentic Thai food in Thailand?
+I knew I should’ve avoided the heavy lunch, but how could one possibly resist authentic Thai food in Thailand herself?

 Coming to a three-way junction, the bikes ahead turned right.
-Seeing it as an exciting opportunity to invigorate myself, I took a wider line into the corner at a much higher speed.
-But as I soon as I flicked the Ducati Monster 821 in, the rear wheel kicked way out of line.
-I was sliding the rear tyre like a supermoto!
+Seeing it as an exciting opportunity to invigorate myself, I took a wider line into the corner without backing off.
+But as I soon as I flicked the Ducati Monster 821 in, the rear wheel kicked out to left, and sliding like a supermoto!

-Chopping the throttle now would be a disaster because the if rear wheel regained traction, it’d pitch me over the bike in a high side.
+Chopping the throttle now would be a disaster because the if rear tyre suddenly regained traction, it’d pitch me over the bike in a high side.

-Through MX training, I just kept the throttle pinned as I pushed on the left side of the handlebar to lift the bike up off its present lean angle.
+Through MX training, I just kept the throttle pinned as I pushed on the ride side of the handlebar while pushing my left leg into the footpeg to lift the bike up slightly off its present lean angle.
 In a split second the engine power tapered off and both tyres tracked back in line.